HuanMeng-official/LumenFlow/README.md

 **Note**: API keys and sensitive information are included in exported files.
 Keep these files secure.

+## Internationalization

+LumenFlow supports both English and Chinese languages.
+The application automatically detects the system language or allows manual selection in settings.

+### Language Support
+- **English**: Complete English localization for all interface elements
+- **Chinese**: Complete Chinese localization for all interface elements

+### Implementation
+- Uses Flutter's built-in localization system with ARB files
+- AI responses are also localized based on selected language

 ## Building

 To build the application, ensure you have Flutter installed and set up: